adct-the-experimenter/3d-audio-producer/README.md

 Key Enter - Select timeline frame.

+## Timeline

+One timeline controls only 1 object, and the object controlled can be selected.

+Make a new timeline to control a different object.

 ## Feedback

 Please email questions or comments to this email address bringerofawesomefood @ gmail . com without spaces.